I have mentioned on numerous occasions about how much I love Boardbooster.

 Adding your New Content

 The last thing you need to think about is making sure to add your latest content to Pinterest on an ongoing basis.
-So whenever I publish a new blog post, I pin the relevant images to any appropriate boards.
-This will include my secret “MY BLOG: ___” boards setup for group board pinning, my “best of the sweetest digs” board, and then any other relevant boards I might have (like any of my DIY projects I’ll pin to my DIY projects board).
-Then my own stuff gets into the boards in a natural way, gets looped, and gets in the lineup for group boards.
+So whenever I publish a new blog post, I pin the relevant images to any appropriate boards, including my secret boards that are for campaigns.

-But like I said, Boardbooster has been a game changer for me.
+Like I said, Boardbooster has been a game changer for me.
 I SOOO recommend it!
-Less time spent + more followers + more blog traffic = winning.